libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 WebRTC, or Web Real-Time Communication, is a [set of standards](https://w3c.github.io/webrtc-pc/) that enables peer-to-peer connections between browsers, clients, and servers and the exchange of audio, video, and data in real-time.
 It is built directly into modern browsers and is straightforward to use via its API.

-While WebRTC handles audio, video, and data traffic, we're just going to focus on the data aspect because that's the API leveraged in libp2p-webrtc.
+While WebRTC handles audio, video, and data traffic, we're just going to focus on the data aspect because that's the API leveraged in libp2p WebRTC.

 In most cases, peers directly connect to other peers, improving privacy and requiring fewer hops than on a relay.
 Peers connect via an [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) interface.
 Once connected, [RTCDataChannels](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) can be added to the connection to send and receive binary data.